How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Discussion

 Besides this limitation, students had to rate the responses based on five criteria which were not further specified, therefore no gauging of the rating took place.
 We did not use detailed descriptions of the criteria to stay within the time frame and to avoid unnecessary cognitive load on the students.
 This unguided rating of the answers might have caused judgment errors, such as a bias toward extreme values or the center.
 Also, we have not specified in detail what we mean by the term "sample solution", so we can only assume that students judged the \textit{suitability as sample solution} as sample solution for themselves.
 In future work, these judgment errors could be avoided by the implementation of more detailed scales or rating manuals for the cost of a longer survey duration and a higher cognitive load for the students.

 We presented the responses in a randomized order to avoid a rating bias for the first presented response.
 This, however, lead to the fact that students saw the sample solution at different positions.
-If students did not know the correct response, seeing the correct response might influence have influenced the rating of responses presented afterward.
+If students did not know the correct response, seeing the correct response might have influenced the rating of responses presented afterward.

 As already pointed out in section~\ref{sec:survey}, the prior knowledge of the students was assessed by a self-assessment score.
 This is only a very distant proxy of assessing the expertise on a question.
 We chose this method to keep the survey to be feasible within a limited time frame and to not bias the students' ratings too much.
-However, as shown in section~\ref{sec:self}, students rated themselves highest for the question with the lowest affordance level, a bit lower for the question with the medium affordance level, and lowest for the question with the highest affordance level.
+Some of the students might have started to craft a solution in their minds which they compared the presented responses to, especially in the case of the first question, where the students took on average 60\,s (SD = 33\,s) to do the self-assessment.
+For the questions 2 and 3 this time was lower (43\,s, (SD = 28\,s) and 46\,s (SD = 35\,2), respectively) even though the questions were more difficult, so they didn't spend much time crafting their own sample solution.
+Regarding the validity of the self-assessment as a proxy for expertise, as shown in section~\ref{sec:self}, students rated themselves highest for the question with the lowest level of difficulty, a bit lower for the question with the medium level of difficulty, and lowest for the question with the highest level of difficulty.
 This is a hint that the self-assessment score is not completely uncorrelated with the actual level of expertise.
+Since the means of the self-assessment score did not differ significantly between first- and second-year students, the intended level of difficulty can be assumed to hold for the two groups which is why we treated both samples as one group in the further analysis.

 Finally, this study was conducted using responses created based on the model GPT-3.5.
 By the time of writing, an enhanced model, GPT-4, was already published.
 It is possible that the responses this model gives would be more accurate \cite{west_advances_2023}.
 While it is true that new advancements in the field may lead to more accurate results in the future, the main findings and conclusions of our study should still hold value for researchers and practitioners alike, providing a valuable baseline for comparison and further research in this area.